HCL-TECH-SOFTWARE/leap-doc/9.3.5/tut_survey_application_module1.md

 Your options:

-Email
+**Email**

-:   Send out an email to all your coworkers and ask them to provide their opinions on the coffee and how it can be improved.
+Send out an email to all your coworkers and ask them to provide their opinions on the coffee and how it can be improved.
 If you send out a mass email, sporadic responses from people arrive throughout the day, cluttering up your inbox.
 You must then take the feedback from the emails and collate it in a spreadsheet program, and there is no easy way to track who did not answer.

-Create a survey
+**Create a survey**

-:   Create a survey form in Leap.
+Create a survey form in Leap.
 You email the survey link to your coworkers, and they go online to provide you with feedback.
 All results are stored in a database and are easy to review and sort, and your email inbox is not filled with the sporadic responses.

 Creating a survey is the option that you select.